Since aluminum is non-porous, panting it can be hard. That’s because paints don’t stick well over non-porous materials. So, how can you paint it?

 1. Prep The Aluminum Surface

-The first step to painting aluminum is to prep the surface.
-This includes cleaning, degreasing, and removing fittings on the aluminum.
-Start by wiping the aluminum surface with a clean rag.
-This helps to remove dust and stains.
-For stubborn and greasy stains, you can wipe the aluminum with a clean rag and mineral spirits.
+First, prep the aluminum surface.
+This includes cleaning, degreasing, and removing fittings.
+Start by wiping it with a clean rag to remove dust and stains.
+For stubborn and greasy stains, pour mineral spirits into a rag and wipe the surface.

-When the surface is clean, remove all attachments and fittings on it.
-For instance, if you are painting an aluminum cabinet, you need to remove the handles and metal fittings so they don’t get stained.
+When the surface is clean, remove attachments and fittings from it.
+For instance, if you are painting an aluminum cabinet, remove the handles and metal fittings, so they don’t get stained.
 If you can move the item outdoors, do it.

 3. Apply Self-Etching Primer